 Initial Thoughts of the Oboz Crest Low Waterproof Hiking Shoes

-The Oboz Crest Low Waterproof are a stout low profile hiker.
+The Oboz Crest Low Waterproof is a stout low profile hiker.
 Weighing in at 15.9 ounces, these low profile hiking shoes have a rugged design.
 Starting with the sole, the Oboz Crest Low Waterproof has an aggressive tread.
 Obviously the designers at Oboz had fun creating soles since many different tread features are present.
 From large siped tread in the back, smaller tread blocks in the middle, and round cleats on the sides, this shoe is built to keep your feet under you.

 The fit of the Oboz Crest Low Waterproof is true to size.
 I wear a 10.5 in my hiking boots and this shoe fits well.
 The shoe is roomy in the front and snug in the heel creating a great fit around my feet.
 There is a moderate arch present in the footbed, which supports the sole as well as a cup around the heel.
 The laces utilize a pull system with locks instead of the traditional laces.

 BDRY is the material that Oboz uses to keep water out and allow for breathability.
 This material uses a three system approach to assure dry feet.
-A tape sealed polyurethane bootie, hydrophobic upper mesh, and a textile lining are combined to get the job done.
+A tape-sealed polyurethane bootie, hydrophobic upper mesh, and a textile lining are combined to get the job done.

 Field Testing the Oboz Crest Low Waterproof Hiking Shoe

 After spending some time in the Oboz Crest Low Waterproof hiking shoe I am not sure whether to identify this particular footwear as a shoe or boot.
-Oboz hit the nail on the head when designing the Oboz Crest Low Waterproof as it really incorporates the best features of a boot and shoe making it a great all around hiking footwear.
+Oboz hit the nail on the head when designing the Oboz Crest Low Waterproof as it really incorporates the best features of a boot and shoemaking it a great all-around hiking footwear.

 Oboz Crest Low Waterproof hiking shoe is outstanding in the field.
 Lately, I spend most of my time hiking on mud, rock, and slick compacted snow.
 This terrain is not very forgiving and most users this time of year use hiking aides like Yaktrax to keep their feet under themselves.
-In each of my hikes I fully anticipated to be spending some time on my backside due to a “Charlie Brown” style fall.
+In each of my hikes, I fully anticipated spending some time on my backside due to a “Charlie Brown” style fall.
 To my surprise, I did not slip once.
 It was pretty cool to see all of the Yaktrax marks imprinted into the steep trail where I was hiking unaided.
 Hats off to the tread designers at Oboz as these shoes rock.

 Along with the solid tread the BDRY material lived up up to its name.
 Even after hours of use, I had no issues with the BDRY soaking through on the wet trails.
 The only time my feet got wet was when I missed the trail and would post hole up to my knee in snow.
 Snow was down the shoe instantly but after a short time the BDRY material was able to wick out the excess moisture.